claudiadast/NGS-pipeline/README.md

 In AWS, this storage service is called **S3**.
 In this service, data is held in containers, called buckets, you will need at least one.
 Additional details on creating buckets can be [found here](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html).

-## Creating a Google Cloud Platform (GCP) Account (Optional)

-Note that this is only required for running the Validation pipeline (see [GCP documentation](https://cloud.google.com))

 ## Download and Upload Reference Files to S3

 The pipeline performs many operations which require several reference files.
 (Eg. the human reference genome fasta and its indexes).
 These must be uploaded to AWS S3 before the pipeline can be run.
 The standard reference files are provided by the Broad Institute's [GATK Resource Bundle](https://software.broadinstitute.org/gatk/download/bundle).
 Currently, the pipeline supports two builds of the human reference genome - [GRCh37](https://software.broadinstitute.org/gatk/download/bundle) (hg19) and [GRCh38](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0) (hg38).
 GRCh37 files